stoneacre/beautiful-jekyll/_posts/2017-07-27-mutual-fund-basics.md

 In fact - in 2016 some 66 percent of actively managed funds failed to outperform the S&P 500.[2]
 This statistic, combined with the much lower fees, make passive mutual funds much more attractive to most Latinos.

-Fees, Fees, Fees
+## Fees, Fees, Fees

 As we have said before, fees are the four letter word in financial services.
 When you invest in a mutual fund you will be charged two different types of fees:

-Annual fees for holding your money in the fund
+**1. Annual fees for holding your money in the fund
-A transactional fee when you buy or sell shares of the fund
+2. A transactional fee when you buy or sell shares of the fund**

 The annual fee for being invested in the fund is called the expense ratio, and is quoted as a percentage.
 According to the Investment Company Institute, index equity funds averaged an expense ratio of just 0.11% in 2014 while funds that were focused on equity growth cost roughly 0.82%.
 These fees are clearly shown on any mutual funds prospectus - which is the document explaining the fund, what the fund is trying to accomplish, and how the investments within the funds are managed.